zack-zzq/docs/docs/guide/drivers/baidu.md

 It will only be useful if a member finishes modifying **`"User-Agent"`** (choose official and 302)

-If you don’t change **`"User-Agent"`**, you can enable ==Web Agent==, the disadvantage is that you need to build an Alist machine for transfer, that is to say, you need a large broadband to help you transfer
+If you don't change **`"User-Agent"`**, you can enable ==Web Agent==, the disadvantage is that you need to build an Alist machine for transfer, that is to say, you need a large broadband to help you transfer

 <div>
     <p style="text-align: center;"><span>Tutorial on how to modify UA in web page 302 mode: <br/></span>On the left is<span style="color:red;font-weight: bold;font-size: xx-large;">『Official』</span>API，On the right is the<span style="color:blue;font-weight: bold;font-size: xx-large;">『Crack video』</span>API</p>